Parrot SA: At the National Assembly

 Parrot Drones is registered as a lobbyist with the French National Assembly.
 The company reports that in 2015, its annual expenses for direct lobbying activities before Parliament ranged between €50,000 and €100,000.

 At European Union Institutions

 Parrot Drones has been listed in the EU Transparency Register since 2016 as an entity lobbying the European Commission.
 That year, it reported one full-time employee dedicated to lobbying activities and expenditures between €100,000 and €200,000.

 Legal case

 In July 2024, the French Financial Markets Authority (Autorité des marchés financiers, AMF) fined Parrot and two of its executives, including Henri Seydoux, a total of €420,000.
 The penalty stemmed from the dissemination of false or misleading information in the company’s 2018 interim financial report.

-Markets

-Its stock symbol on the Paris stock exchange is PARRO and the company is currently a member of the CAC Small 90.

-Parrot is listed on the Eurolist by Euronext (Compartment B) Paris stock market since 2006 under the symbol PARRO, Code ISIN FR0004038263.